Manuel Margot Player Props: Rays vs. White Sox

-The Tampa Bay Rays, including Manuel Margot (.241 slugging percentage in past 10 games, including zero home run), battle starter Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Friday at 7:10 PM ET.
+The Tampa Bay Rays, including Manuel Margot (batting .267 in his past 10 games, with two doubles, a walk and three RBI), take on starting pitcher Lance Lynn and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.

+He strung together three hits (going 3-for-4 with a double and an RBI) in his last appearance against the White Sox.

 Manuel Margot Game Info & Props vs. the White Sox